-- In a bowl, combine the masa harina and salt.
-In another bowl, combine the chile puree, warm water and olive oil.
+In a bowl, combine the masa harina and salt.
+In another bowl, combine the chile puree and warm water.
 Add the dry ingredients to the wet until the dough forms.
 If the dough is sticky, add a little more masa harina, if it's too dry, add a little more liquid.
 Cover with plastic wrap and set aside for 30 minutes.

 - Heat a heavy, stove top griddle pan or comal to medium heat.
 While the pan is heating, roll 15 to 20 masa balls, about the size of a golf ball.
 Transfer the masa balls to a large plate and keep covered with plastic.
 Line your tortilla press w/ a quart size freezer back, cut into two separate squares to size of tortilla press.

 Press the masa ball to about 4 1/2 -5 inches, carefully pick up the tortilla and peel the plastic away and lay onto hot griddle.
 Cook for about 30 to 35 seconds each side.
 The tortilla should puff out when you turn it.
 Transfer them to a pan lined with a clean kitchen towel and a lid to cover.
 Covering them in the pan will create some steam and in turm yield a soft tortilla.